HYBRID CONFERENCE EXPERIENCE

 CAN I REGISTER FOR A SINGLE WORKSHOP OR ONLY ONE DAY?

 No, but our sliding scale pricing provides a lot of flexibility.
-With conference extending over six days, we wanted to keep things simple this year, both for our registrants and for our staff who have to manage attendee access to different parts of the online conference environment.
-If you only plan to attend a for one day or a few specific sessions, we encourage you to use the sliding scale to pay what you think is appropriate for the level of access you plan to use.
+With conference extending over four days, we wanted to keep things simple this year, both for our registrants and for our staff who have to manage attendee access to different parts of the hybrid conference event.
+If you only plan to attend for one day or a few specific sessions, we encourage you to use the sliding scale to pay what you think is appropriate for the level of access you plan to use.

 ARE THERE REFUNDS?

 Due to the virtual nature of this event, no refunds will be given.
-Transfer of registration to another person must be done by January 25, 2021.
+Conference recordings will be available online through March 31.
+Transfer of registration to another person must be done by February 13, 2022.

-OEFFA reserves the right to revoke conference platform access if community standards are broken (see below).
-No refunds will be given to attendees who are removed from the conference platform for violation of these standards.
+Additionally, all registrants must comply with OEFFA’s Community Standards.
+OEFFA reserves the right to revoke access to the conference venue and the online platform if community standards are broken or COVID-19 policies are not followed.
+No refunds will be given to attendees who are removed from the online conference platform or Dayton Convention Center for violation of these standards.

 WHAT ARE THE CONDUCT REQUIREMENTS FOR PARTICIPATING IN CONFERENCE?